christgau/wsdd/README.md

      local machine as inputs.
 Thus, the host name should be stable and not be modified, e.g. by DHCP.
 However, if you want wsdd to use a specific UUID you can use this option.

+ * `-v`, `--verbose`

+     Additively increase verbosity of the log output.
+A single occurrence of -v/--verbose sets the log level to INFO.
+More -v options set the log level to DEBUG.

+### Host Operation Mode

+In host mode, the device running wsdd can be discovered by Windows.

  * `-d DOMAIN`, `--domain DOMAIN`